alexgabel/alexgabel.github.io/content/authors/admin/_index.md

     date_end: 2025-02-05
     summary: |
       Conducted research on learning and implementing structural biases in neural networks.

+      Supervised Master's students:

+      Pim Praat (Graph-based prediction of interactions in electricity grids & analysing the importance of ego-nodes in GNNs) [April, 2024]

+      Elias Dubbeldam (Equivariance-learned Layers – A method to incorporate any kind of symmetry) [July, 2024]

 # Skills
 # Add your own SVG icons to `assets/media/icons/`